revathys/CarPrice/README.md

   * region	404
   * state	51
   * manufacturer	42
-* From the correlation matrix, the odometer rearing does not seem to have much of an affect on the price
+* From the correlation matrix, the odometer reading does not seem to have much of an affect on the price

 **Data Preparation**
   * Remove price outliers and select the data in the 99th percentile.